-7. In the event the engine becomes flooded, move the throttle lever to a 100% open position (Figure 5-3).
+7. In the event the engine becomes flooded, ensure the Neutral Lockout is engaged and move the throttle lever to a 100% open position (Figure 5-3).
 At this throttle position, the ECM will command the injectors to deliver no fuel during engine cranking.
 When the engine starts, return the throttle lever back to the idle position.